-The Raiders - who began play in the American Football League in 1960 - enter their 57th year of professional football competition, including the last 46 as a member of the National Football League.
+The Raiders - who began play in the American Football League in 1960 - just wrapped up their 57th year of professional football competition, including the last 46 as a member of the National Football League.

-In five memorable decades - the 1960s, '70s, '80s, '90s and the 2000s - the Raiders have been dominant in professional football since Al Davis first pledged in 1963 to build the finest organization in pro sports.
+In six memorable decades - the 1960s, '70s, '80s, '90s, 2000s and 2010s - the Raiders have been dominant in professional football since AI Davis first pledged in 1963 to build the finest organization in pro sports.

-During these decades of dominance, the Raiders have won an AFL championship, four American Football Conference championships, and three world championships of professional football, participated in five Super Bowls, played in 14 championship games, won or tied for 17 division championships, had 21 playoff seasons, finished 34 seasons at .500 or better and played in 40 postseason games.
+During these decades of dominance, the Raiders have won an AFL championship, four American Football Conference championships, and three world championships of professional football, participated in five Super Bowls, played in 14 championship games, won or tied for 17 division championships, had 22 playoff seasons, finished 35 seasons at .500 or better and played in 41 postseason games.